cwardcode/django-scheduler/README.md

 [![Documentation Status](https://readthedocs.org/projects/django-scheduler/badge/)](https://django-scheduler.readthedocs.io/)

-A calendar app for Django
+A calendar app for Django, forked from llazzaro/django-scheduler.

+My use case is to add a calendar/schedule system to OpenTreeMap, which passes in extra kwargs to `api_occurrences()` in schedule/views.py.

 Information
 ========